 And most married people

 could use some training in the area of making their marriages better.
-Or in responding favorably to their spouses.
+Or in responding favorably to their spouse's issues.
 Especially important is learning how to respond to your mate when things are not going well.
+Or how to stay happy despite the problems that life throws at you.

 As the facts demonstrate, a good marriage is worth the effort.
 Since marriage is important, and it can make you happy, I've added a list of powerful but simple tips you can use to improve your marriage.